 The Physical Education Department offers two types of core courses to meet the core requirement, as well as offering courses to meet the Sport Coaching minor and the Sport Management major.
-No major is available in this field.

 In the core courses in the Department of Physical Education we seek to provide a positive learning environment that will enhance instruction and learning in the area of lifetime fitness.
 Instructors strive to be role models for each student while providing instruction and guidance for a life of spiritual, physical, emotional, and mental wellness.
 A goal is to enhance the student's sense of responsibility regarding caring for one's body as the "temple of the Lord" (I Corinthians 6:19-20).